 Children supported

-SEE THE PHOTOS FROM THE PROGRAM’S PANELS AND WORKSHOPS
+EXPLORE THE PHOTOS FROM THE PROGRAM’S INSIGHTFUL PANELS AND ENGAGING WORKSHOPS.

 TYING IT ALL TOGETHER

-The program is realized through a series of workshops and panels, on and off-line, with former world-class athletes, sports workers, and parents of athletes.
+The program is delivered through a series of workshops and panels, both online and offline, featuring former world-class athletes, sports professionals, and parents of athletes.

-Specialized thematic workshops include working with groups of up to 20 parents.
-By analyzing the materials, exchanging ideas and experiences, and giving insights to a base of research and experts knowledge through interactive learning methods and video content, parents would be offered different self-regulation techniques.
+Specialized thematic workshops involve working with groups of up to 20 parents. hrough analyzing materials, exchanging ideas and experiences, and gaining insights from a foundation of research and expert knowledge via interactive learning methods and video content, parents will be introduced to various self-regulation techniques.

-Path of a Champion is created, led, and moderated by Ana Jovanovic, a former Top 250 WTA professional, sports psychology geek, and NDF Program Manager.
+Path of a Champion is created, led, and moderated by Ana Jovanovic, a former Top 250 WTA professional, sports psychology enthusiast, and NDF Program Manager.

 OUR PARTNERS